Pretty Little Liars Season 7-B Finale Spoilers Photos

 Have you emotionally prepared yourself yet for the Pretty Little Liars finale?
 It's okay if not — but Entertainment Weekly is here to ease you into the last piece of this crazy puzzle.
-The hit Netflix series will bow out after seven seasons on the 27th of June, and new photos give us a little tease as to what's in store.
+The Freeform series will bow out after seven seasons on June 27, and new photos give us a little tease as to what's in store.

 Will the Liars receive their long-awaited happy ending, or are they doomed to be stalked by a hoodie-loving menace for the rest of time?
 The new photos — which you can check out over on EW — don't reveal too many details, but they do tell us who will be a part of the show's last episode.